SonyResearch/COALA/docs/en/get_started.md

     pip install torch==1.10.1 torchvision==0.11.2
     ```

-4. _You can skip the following CUDA-related content if you plan to run it on CPU._ Make sure that your compilation CUDA version and runtime CUDA version match.
+4. _You can skip the following CUDA-related content if you plan to run it on CPU._

     Note: Make sure that your compilation CUDA version and runtime CUDA version match.
     You can check the supported CUDA version for precompiled packages on the [PyTorch website](https://pytorch.org/).